VittorioCancino/LAB-Control/README.md

 DATABASE_NAME=<your_database_name>

 # Set the host of the database, default is "database" to link with the Docker Compose network
+# In case of using a different value, you should also change the Docker Compose configuration.
 DATABASE_HOST=<your_host>
 ```
 ### Instructions for replacing placeholders: